nostrband/noauth-enclaved/README.md

 **The security of the AWS Nitro enclaves depends 100% on AWS - if you don't trust AWS then stop reading now and don't use this code.**

+Read [this](https://blog.trailofbits.com/2024/02/16/a-few-notes-on-aws-nitro-enclaves-images-and-attestation/) for an independent analysis of the AWS Nitro enclaves' security.

 ## Why put Nostr keys on a server?
 After more than 2 years in existence, there is still no reliable `nip46` signer.
 There is a tension between self-custody and reliability of the signer: you either keep the keys on your device (which is unreliable, especially on mobile), or you upload the keys to a signer server (which *usually* means you are 100% trusting the server to not steal your keys).
 To learn more about  the issue, read [here](https://hodlbod.npub.pro/post/1731367036685/).